 3. Expired Driver’s License.
 This violation may be dismissed if within 20 working days after the date of the offense or before a defendant’s first court date the Defendant remedies the defect and shows proof of such to the Court.
 A $20 fee will be charged.

 DEFERRED DISPOSITION includes probationary periods ranging from 0-180 days.
 This time frame is set by the Judge.
 Deferred can be requested for almost any violation you wish to keep off of your record.
 As part of the Judgment, you must pay the fine, court costs, and a deferral fee of $35.00 at the time the request is made.
-If you successfully complete all the elements of the deferred disposition agreement, the violation will not be reported as part of your record.
-As proof of successful completion on the probationary period, you must return a notarized affidavit to the court within 10 days after the deferral period ends.
-If you do not complete the probationary period successfully, which includes returning the notarized affidavit by the due date, a judgment of guilty will be entered and the Court will report the violation as part of your driving record, if applicable.
+If you successfully complete all the elements of the deferred disposition agreement, the violation will be dismissed and not be reported as part of your record.
+If you are under 25 years of age, and requesting deferred disposition for a traffic offense, you will be required to take a driver’s safety course and return the certificate of completion to the court as a condition for deferred.
+If you do not complete the probationary period successfully, which may include returning a certificate of completion from a driver’s safety course to the court by a certain date, a judgment of guilty will be entered and the Court will report the violation as part of your driving record, if applicable.

 A DRIVERS SAFETY COURSE is a 6 hour course that can be taken in a class session, via Internet, or home video.
 In order to be eligible for a driver’s safety course, defendants must make a request in writing before their court date, should not have completed the course within the past 12 months, not currently be taking the Course, not going over 25 MPH over the post speed limit, must have a valid Texas driver’s license (CDL holders are not allowed to take driver’s safety courses for ticket dismissal) and proof of insurance.